kot149/zmk-workspace/readme.md

 This repository is a workspace for building ZMK firmware, based on [urob's zmk-config](https://github.com/urob/zmk-config).

 Difference from urob's zmk-config:
-- zmk-config is isolated per keyboard in `config/zmk-config-<keyboard>` and added as submodules
+- zmk-config can also be in subdirectory of `config/` (while `config/` is still supported).
+This enables you to have multiple zmk-configs.
 - Supports extra modules for zmk-config and tests
 - Dev Container support
 - Tab completion for `just build` and `just flash` with fzf